Trump to call for unity in address after divisive year

 White House officials say Trump will appeal for bipartisanship, though it’s unclear if his rhetoric will be matched by any real overtures to Democrats.
 Partisanship in Washington has only deepened in the year since Trump has taken office, driven in part by the president’s bitingly personal attacks on his political rivals and Democrats’ disgust with his policies and behavior.

-During a traditional pre-speech lunch with television anchors, Trump said, “Unity is what I’m striving for, to bring the country together.”
+During a traditional pre-speech lunch with television anchors, Trump said, “I would love to be able to bring back our country into a great form of unity.”

+“Without a major event where people pull together, that’s hard to do,” Trump said, according to a White House transcript of his remarks at the private lunch.
+“But I’d like to do it without that major event, because usually that major event is not a good thing.”

 Tuesday’s prime-time address to Congress and millions of Americans watching at home is traditionally a president’s biggest platform to speak to the nation.
 However, Trump has redefined presidential communications with his high-octane, filter-free Twitter account, and there’s no guarantee that the carefully crafted speech will resonate beyond his next tweet.